wasan81/draw-it-lose-it/README.md

  We need to prepare a software design document and begin developing the game application, addressing their software requirements such as making a game ability one or more teams with multiple players for each team.
 Also, the game and team must be unique to allow users to check whether a name is in use when choosing a team name.

 # What did you do particularly well in developing this documentation?
+I helped The Gaming Room expand their software by creating detailed documentation.
+This involved analyzing system architectures, selecting an operating platform, managing storage and memory, establishing communication between platforms, and prioritizing user protection and security.
 # What about the process of working through a design document did you find helpful when developing the code?
 UML is a way to visually represent an application's design using shapes and diagrams.
 It helps me understand code relationships and how data fits together.
 Commercial tools can translate UML diagrams into code.
 # If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?